mazlo/lodcc/README.md

 ##### Results from this step

 Results on the graph-based analysis on the RDF dataset, either stored in database or printed to standard out.
+In case of using a database, please ensure to have an initial table structure.
+An example can be found in [db/01-create-table-mysql.sql](01-create-table-mysql.sql).

 ##### Optional parameters